 Cite your sources as you find them, using MLA 8 Style.
 Most LS Library databases provide citations (below the article, or through a link).

-Noodletools can help you create and organize your citations.
-To sign in, log in to your LS Google account, click the waffle menu, and scroll down to Noodletools.
-Here's a quick video to show you how.
-If you get stuck and need help, then please check in with Emily or Paula.
+NoodleTools can help you create and organize your citations and notes.
+To sign in: Log in to your LS Google account, click the waffle menu, and scroll down to NoodleTools.
+If you get stuck and need help, then please check in with Paula or Peter.

 Here’s some citation guidance: